michelcrypt4d4mus/pdfalyzer/README.md

 scripts/install_didier_stevens_pdf_tools.sh
 ```

-If there is a discrepancy between the output of betweeen his tools and this one you should assume his tool is correct and `pdfalyzer` is wrong until you conclusively prove otherwise.
+If there is a discrepancy between the output of betweeen his tools and this one you should assume his tool is correct and The Pdfalyzer is wrong until you conclusively prove otherwise.

 #### Installing The `t1utils` Font Suite
 `t1utils` is a suite of old but battle tested apps for manipulating old Adobe font formats.
 You don't need it unless you're dealing with an older Type 1 or Type 2 font binary but given that those have been very popular exploit vectors in the past few years it can be extremely helpful.
 One of the tools in the suite, [`t1disasm`](https://www.lcdf.org/type/t1disasm.1.html), is particularly useful because it decrypts and decompiles Adobe Type 1 font binaries into a more human readable string representation.